 What if I/my guests need special accommodations?

-There is a drop-off area near the graduation tent for those guests with limited mobility, and a designated parking area for cars with valid state "handicap" tags or placards.
+There is a drop-off area near the graduation tent for those guests with limited mobility, and a designated parking area for cars with valid state disability plate or placards.
 Guests must provide their own wheelchairs.

-Note: There will be live broadcasts of the commencement ceremony in the Wellness and Athletics Center and in the Romadka College Center (lower level, F. Scott Black Theatre) with indoor seating to view the graduation.
+Note: There will be live broadcasts of the commencement ceremony in the Romadka College Center (lower level, F. Scott Black Theatre) with indoor seating to view the graduation.
 This may be a good option for elderly guests and guests with mobility issues, for whom walking to the ceremony tent may be challenging.

 Graduates with an overall grade point average of 3.40 or greater are eligible to wear gold honor tassels as part of their graduation regalia.
 The overall grade point average is determined by computing your cumulative course work from CCBC.

-Please note these important deadlines for ordering commencement regalia:
+Please note these important deadlines regarding commencement regalia

-- First day to pick up commencement regalia at campus bookstores.
+First day to pick up commencement regalia at campus bookstores.
 NOTE: Commencement Participation Form must be completed prior to regalia pickup.

-- Faculty: Regalia orders placed on or after this date will be assessed a $30 late fee in addition to the cost of the cap and gown.
-All faculty orders are overnighted to the CCBC bookstore where the order was placed.
+Faculty regalia orders placed on or after this date will be assessed a $30 late fee in addition to the cost of the cap and gown.
+A bookstore manager will contact faculty when regalia arrive.

 How do I get announcements?